wandb/wandbot/README.md

 **Note:**

 Pay special attention to the configs in `src/wandbot/configs/vector_store_config.py` and `src/wandbot/configs/ingestion_config` as this is where important settings such as the embedding model, embedding dimensions and hosted vs local vector db are set.
+Ensure your `VECTOR_STORE_API_KEY` env var is set in `.env`.

 You will notice that the data is ingested into the `data/cache` directory and stored in three different directories `raw_data`, `vectorstore` with individual files for each step of the ingestion process.